Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 * **Streaming Data Integration with Snowflake (this very guide)** - This guide will focus on design patterns and building blocks for data integration within Snowflake

 * **Popular Kafka Integration options with Snowflake(coming up later!)** - Kafka is a widely used message broker among customers.
-This guide will provide examples using common Kafka deployment configurations
+This guide will provide examples using common Kafka deployment configurations.
+In the meantime, please check out our quickstart on [Streaming Snowpipe with Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0).

 * **Streaming Use cases(coming up later!)** - This guide will share examples of common streaming use cases such as Change Data Capture (CDC), near real-time data sharing and others